 Return on Investment

 A company’s ROI is directly connected with the CPA.
-Both are big-picture approaches to breakthrough advertising and developing a successful advertising approach.
+Both are big-picture approaches to breakthrough advertising and developing a successful paid advertising approach.
 Most marketing metrics measure lead generation, which is fine.
 However, if it costs $20 per lead and the closing rate is 20 percent, the entire process costs a business $100 for a new customer.

 When the cost per new customer is lower than the value of a new customer, it’s worth the investment and the advertising (or the entire marketing approach) campaign is working.
 If it costs more than the value of a new customer, a new approach is needed.
 All of this may hinge on the value of goods and services sold.